This documentation gives you an overview of how to backup the Countly server, including the database, important configuration files, and directories.

 Method 2: Countly Command Line Utility

-Backing up Countly via command line is easy - you just need to give the following commands:
+Backing up Countly via a command line is easy - you just need to give the following commands:

 countly backup /PATH/countly-backup